 You’ll need an Amazon Seller Central account to begin.
 Once you’re registered and logged in, follow these steps:

 There are no minimum requirements and you can send as many items as you want.
-Amazon decide which fulfilment centre you use based on factors like size, product type and storage needs, as well as location.
+Amazon decide which fulfillment center you use based on factors like size, product type and storage needs, as well as location.
 You can select your own courier or use Amazon’s discounted service.
 When they receive your item, Amazon scan the FBA barcode.
 FBA barcode stickers are inexpensive and can be purchased easily.
 When you get an order and place it with Amazon, they pick, pack and ship the item.
 You can monitor its progress using Amazon’s online tracking system.

 What does Amazon FBA cost?

-The cost of FBA fulfilment is passed to the seller.
+The cost of FBA is passed to the seller.
 Prices vary based on the product and shipping method.
 Charges include order handling, pick & pack and weight handling.

-Amazon’s official multi-channel fulfilment charges
+Amazon’s official multi-channel fulfillment charges

 What’s the downside?